Personality Test with verbal content

 Croatian, Dutch, English, Chinese, Farsi, French, German, Hungarian, Italian, Polish, Portuguese, Romanian, Serbian, Slovak, Slovenian, Spanish, Swedish, Turkish

 desktop, tablet, smartphone

-The PIA test is randomised and in Likert format.
-Following an introductory instruction, individual statements (items) are specified, which must be evaluated on a 7-level scale with regard to agreement/disagreement.
+The TAKE5 is completed in random order, in Likert scale format, which allows the measurement to be limited to individual scales.
+Following an introductory instruction, individual job-related statements (items) are specified, which must be evaluated on a 7-level scale in terms of agreement/disagreement.
 All items of the item pool are output in random order.
-PIA is always used in conjunction with other personality scales in order to reduce fatigue and transparency and thus socially desired response behaviour.
-Here, the items from the various tests are combined in one test module randomly.
+The presentation typically takes place together with other personality scales in one test module.
+The items from the various tests are mixed together to reduce fatigue and transparency and thus socially desired response behaviour.